 As an Incorporated Association, Moreland Community Gardening requires a group of people (they’re called The Board in our organisation’s constitution) to looks after things that affect our whole organisation like our finances, legal and regulatory obligations.
-Tasks include governance, overseeing things like facilities, leases, insurance, fees and rules, planning, managing money, memberships, communication, engagement, culture, Council interaction, organisational decisions, helping moderate/address issues at the garden.
+Tasks include governance, overseeing things like facilities, leases, insurance, fees and rules, planning, managing money, memberships, communication, engagement, culture, Council interaction, organisational decisions, and helping moderate/address issues at the gardens.
 In the future we hope to establish more places where the community can grow food, investigate grants and other funding, work for the dole and other possibilities.
-The Board keeps the organisation on track in terms of meeting its longer terms objectives and delivering what it says it will to its members.
+The Board keeps the organisation on track in terms of meeting its longer term objectives and delivering what it says it will to its members.

 Join our Board